marianorviola/Python-Projects/README.md

 # Python-Projects repository serves as a portfolio of various Python projects that I have worked on.
 As more projects are completed, they will be added to this repository.
+The latest python project completed is a Data Science project which was the capstone project from a data science team that I led during my post-grad certificate program at the Indian Institute of Technology Roorkee.